readthedocs/ethicalads.io/content/posts/2024-niche-ad-targeting.md

 There is a huge win both in terms of privacy and user experience with this approach:

 * **We're able to target ads to pages without needing to know anything about the user.** The better we get at targeting, the more powerful our ethical advertising approach becomes, and the larger we can scale out network.
 * The user experience of minimalist, well-targeted ads is better.
-We're able to show fewer ads and charge more for them, which is a win-win for everyone.
+We're able to show fewer ads and charge more for them because they perform better.
+This is a win-win for everyone.
 * We were able to implement this approach with minimal changes to our existing infrastructure, mostly because we're already heavily invested in the Python ecosystem and Postgres.

 ## Challenges and Considerations